irfanfarooqui20/Elk-Project/README.md

 A connection to the Jumpbox will allow an SSH to Web 1,2,3, and the Elk Server.
 The IP address 51.12.241.212.

 Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible is completely free.
 With the automatic configuration processes the configuration of multiple webservers within one shot.
 Patches can also be made easily to fix the ansible-playbooks.

-TODO: What is the main advantage of automating configuration with Ansible?
+What is the main advantage of automating configuration with Ansible?

+Very simple to set up and use: No special coding skills are necessary to use Ansible's playbooks (more on playbooks later).
+Powerful: Ansible lets you model even highly complex IT workflows.
+Flexible: You can orchestrate the entire application environment no matter where it's deployed

 The playbook implements the following tasks: